VAndrJ/VANavigator/README.md

 ```

 VANavigator is available through [SPM](https://github.com/apple/swift-package-manager).
 To install
-it, simply add to your Pakcage Dependencies:
+it, simply add to your Package Dependencies:

 ```
 https://github.com/VAndrJ/VANavigator.git